 In addition, the make utility also reads the file tmk.mk which contains predefined rules and macros.
-See section 5.3.3, Writing a Makefile.
+See section 4.3.3, Writing a Makefile.

 The makefile contains the relationships among your files (called dependencies) and the commands that are necessary to create each of the files (called rules).
 Typically, the absolute object file (.abs) is updated when one of its dependencies has changed.
 The absolute file depends on .obj files and libraries that must be linked together.
-The .obj files on their turn depend on .src files that must be assembled and finally, .src files depend on the C source files (.c) that must be compiled.
+The .obj files on their turn depend on .asm files that must be assembled.
 In the makefile makefile this looks like: